 Approximately 20% of patients who are stage 1 at presentation subsequently relapse and, so long as the relapse is picked up early, their longevity/cure chance is not prejudiced by the watchful waiting policy.

 For stage 2 NSGCT disease and all other higher risk groupings, full courses of chemotherapy are advised.
+The regimen ‘BEP’ (bleomycin, etoposide and cisplatin) remains the number one regime, although the use of high cumulative doses of Bleomycin is nowadays restricted. the cure chance is very high

 The response to chemotherapy is monitored by serial assessment of serum markers (HCG and AFP) and by serial scanning.
 Even after curative doses of chemotherapy have been delivered, a residual mass may remain in the region of the abdominal lymph nodes; a PET (positron emission tomogram) will predict whether this still contains viable tumour cells, as this scans for metabolically active lesions.
 Many doctors prefer to surgically remove any residual masses; a proportion of these may be inert cells.

-Following completion of the chemotherapy programme, the patient must be assiduously watched for three years.
+Following completion of the chemotherapy programme, the patient must be assiduously watched for at least three years.
 If relapse of any testicular tumour occurs it is likely to be in the first three years, although the literature does contain instances of later relapses.

 More than 95% of men with testicular cancer are cured with treatment.

-Whilst routine screening for testis cancer is not indicated, nevertheless, patients with undescended testes or delayed orchidopexy, or a past history of one testicular cancer should be surveyed.
+Whilst routine screening for testis cancer is not indicated, nevertheless, patients with (unoperated) undescended testes or delayed orchidopexy, or a past history of one testicular cancer should be surveyed.